BihelCharly/charlybihel_13_03112021/README.md

 #3 - Clone or Download the backend [API](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API/tree/master/.github/ISSUE_TEMPLATE)

-#4 - Open API folder then install all dependencies required with `npm install` then launch it with `npm run dev:server`, finnlay do `npm run populate-db` to populate the database with two users
+#4 - Open API folder then install all dependencies required with `npm install` then launch it with `npm run dev:server`, finaly do `npm run populate-db` to populate the database with two users

 #5 - Clone or Download the project [APP](https://github.com/BihelCharly/charlybihel_13_03112021)